There’re a few industries in the world that worry more about the user comfort than the bicycle seat domain.

 The tilt of the saddle plays a crucial role, particularly if you spend most of your time riding in a low, aggressive position which could make the bicycle saddle uncomfortable.

 Often, the tilt of the saddle is associated with numbness in the nether regions.

 If this is the case, you should try to lower the nose of the saddle by a couple of degrees, and this should help in relieving some pressure on your nether regions.

 A caveat of lowering the saddle means less weight is placed on the saddle, and thus the slack is taken up by your arms.

-Whatever the case, steer away from the softer saddle, and instead, you would want to check that your bike is set up correctly.
+Why does my bike seat hurt?
+Whatever the case, steer away from the soft seat for bicycle, and instead, you would want to check that your bike is set up correctly.
 The saddle should distribute your weight evenly across the saddle as well as the handlebar.